 Storage

-You can also freeze these cookies in an airtight container for up to two months.
+Freezer Storage: These cookies also freeze well!
+Once cooled, transfer the cookies to a freezer-safe container or bag and freeze for up to two months.
 Make sure to let them thaw fully before serving.

 Recipe FAQ